Variety of power sums and divisors in the moduli space of cubic fourfolds: Apolarity and syzygies

+We analyze further the syzygies of elliptic normal sextic curves, to find the locus in $\PP(V)$ where the matrix $M_2$ in the resolution of $I_f$ drops rank.

-An elliptic normal sextic curve lies in a smooth Veronese surface.
-When a set $Z$ of nine points in $\PP(V)$ is the base locus of a pencil of elliptic sextic curves on a Veronese surface, then the above argument yields a pencil of quadratic syzygies among the second order linear syzygies for $I_Z$:
+First, an elliptic normal sextic curve $E$ lies in a smooth Veronese surface: any of the four linear systems $|D|$ of degree $3$ on $E$ such that $|2D|$ is the linear system of hyperplane sections of $E\subset \PP(V)$, is the linear system of conic sections of $E$ in a smooth Veronese surface in $\PP(V)$.